davidfrantz/force/docs/source/components/higher-level/l2i/param.rst

     | ``DIR_LOWER = NULL``

-  * Higher Level datapool (parent directory of tiled output data)
+  * Higher Level datapool (parent directory of tiled output data) It is recommended to write the products to the Lower Level datapool

     | *Type:* full directory path
     | ``DIR_HIGHER = NULL``